subhasishnath45/ddma-react-project-02/README.md

 # ddma-react-project-02
-A simple todo react app
+A simple todo React app that uses local storage to hold datas